 Introduction to the major classifications of therapeutic medications.
-Two credit hours of clinical experience includes the administration of drugs to clients in an acute care setting.
+Two credit hours of clinical experience includes the administration of medications in a health care facility.
 Prerequisite: NRSG 212.
 Prerequisite or corequisite: BIOL 222.
 (Course fees apply.)

 NRSG 213P - PHARMACOLOGY IN NURSING (4)